sromelus/SQL-Library-Manager/README.md

 # Library Manager

 Library Manager is web application that simulates a library portal.
-The app has four main functionality.
-It allows a user to add, update, see and delete a book.
+The app has four main functionality so a user can add, update, see and delete a book.
+All books in the library are display in descending order based on the time they were added.

 ##Installation